Jay Kelley – Recovery Advocate Supervisor

 Rosa Dominguez, LFH – Director of Food Services

 Rosa has been a professional chef for over 30 years.
 She is responsible for all facets of food services at Origins.
 Over the course of her career, she has served in virtually every aspect of restaurant and food services operations.
 She received her gourmet training and spent the majority of her career at the esteemed Yacht Club on Texas’ Gulf Coast – often frequented by celebrities and dignitaries.
 She is especially creative in the kitchen and takes great pleasure in satisfying diners.
 She has a soft-spot for the chemically-dependent and enjoys being around clients and teaching basic kitchen skills.
 Chef Rosa loves spending time with her beautiful children and traveling to the interior of Mexico.

-Ms Barker is a Yoga Instructor, Meditation Guide and Healing Conductor and Nationally Licensed Massage Therapist with American Massage Therapy Association, and is a Massage Instructor and Continuing Education Provider.
-She has been keenly attuned to the study and teaching of the body-mind-spirit connection through hatha yoga, meditation and dance since 1970.
-She is a recent graduate of The Suluk Academy, SOI’s esoteric school.
-Aziza strives to create a learningenvironment with a respectful and distinctive approach to health and recovery emphasizing ones natural unfoldment through the cultivation of balance and integration.
-Her passion is to inspire her students & to develop a teacher-training manual for yoga & recovery.
+Ms Barker is a Yoga Instructor, Meditation Guide and Healing Conductor.
+Being a Nationally Licensed Massage Therapist with the American Massage Therapy Association, she is also a Massage Instructor and Continuing Education Provider.
+She has been keenly attuned to the study and teaching of the body-mind-spirit connection through Hatha yoga, meditation and dance since 1970, and is a graduate of The Suluk Academy; Sufi Order International’s esoteric school.
+Aziza strives to create a learning environment with a respectful and distinctive approach to health and recovery, emphasizing ones natural unfolding through the cultivation of balance and integration.
+Her passion is to inspire her students and to develop a teacher-training manual for yoga and recovery.
 In her spare time Aziza enjoys dancing the Argentine Tango, traveling, Ayurvedic cooking and ceramics.